 Your career

 Industry opportunities on this course are diverse, to ensure you develop the skills, experience and connections needed for your graduate career.
 Many of our students get their graduate roles with their work placement employers

 Work placements and experience

 These form part of core and optional modules, alongside an optional integrated placement year.
 We'll support you to find a placement within a sector of the industry to match your interests and career goals.
 Placements can be paid or unpaid, depending on position.
 Students have worked with organisations such as the ADAS, Woodheads, Foyles as well as on a range of commercial farms and enterprises.

 Field trips and guest lecturers

 Field trips and industry professionals in lectures form an important part of your learning, enabling you to experience different businesses, careers and best practices.
 Recent field trips have included trips to Somerset and Devon as part of the sustainable agriculture module, ADAS field trials, livestock farms, food processors and Dairy Tech.
 Extra fees are required - please see the fees tab.

 Recent guest lecturers have included livestock nutritionists and agricultural managers within the banking and supermarket sectors.

 Study internationally

 Our Study Abroad programme means you can make the most of opportunities to study a semester or full year of your degree at one of our partner institutions, while achieving credits towards your degree.

-Discover Study Abroad ▶
+Discover Study Abroad

 Graduate destinations

 As a Hartpury agriculture graduate, you could progress into a range of careers including:

 - Livestock nutrition

 - Herd/flock health planning

 - Biosecurity

 - Agricultural policy

 - Research

 - Farm manager

 - Food security and safety

 - Agricultural consultancy

 FACILITIES

 World-class facilities

-You'll have access to a diverse range of facilities while you're here, many of which are newly built and world-class.
-Alongside lecture halls and workshop spaces, these include:
+You'll have access to a diverse range of facilities while you're have many of which are newly built and world-class.
+Alongside ' halls and workshop spaces, these include: 06/07/2022, 15:28

+BSc (Hons) Agriculture (Livestock Production) (2023) | University | Hartpury University and Hartpury College

-400-hectare commercial farm The commercial farm consists of mixed farming enterprises including a dairy herd, sheep flock, beef rearing and finishing and arable production.
+400-hectare commercial farm

+The commercial farm consists of mixed farming enterprises including a dairy herd, sheep flock, beef rearing and finishing and arable production.
 You'll able to apply your knowledge into practice during practical sessions on the farm and have access to farm data for a range of modules.
 Agri-Tech Centre Our on campus Agri-Tech Centre is a joint project with the Gloucestershire Local Enterprise Partnership (GFirst LEP), the centre connects the livestock farming community with smart technologies to help drive forward productivity and sustainability.
 You'll have opportunities to engage with tech companies, industry and research through the centre.
 Laboratories Our laboratories are modern and well-equipped, providing the ideal spaces for scientific activities and research.
 Some are used for specialist microbiological culturing and analysis, others for biochemistry and physiology.
-Study spaces Our University Learning Centre has books, journals, ebooks, computers and breakout study spaces.
-In addition, we have a Study Lounge - an informal space with sports equipment, study booths and chill-out spaces to support both studying and relaxation.